IZh (motorcycle): After World War II

-Starting in 1956, the IZh-56 (346 cm³) was introduced with a new frame, an improved engine, and updated styling.
+Starting in 1956, the IZh-56 (346 cc) was introduced with a new frame, an improved engine, and updated styling.
 This model was further developed into the IZh Planeta series, which was gradually modernized and produced in subsequent generations from 1962 onward for the next four decades.
-From 1961, the IZh Jupiter motorcycle with a parallel twin engine (347 cm³), based on the new German DKW RT 350, was also produced alongside the Planeta.
+From 1961, the IZh Jupiter motorcycle with a parallel twin engine (347 cc), based on the new German DKW RT 350, was also produced alongside the Planeta.
 Both lines of models were standardized, differing mainly in engine configuration.
 In 1966, the Planeta-2 and Jupiter-2 were launched, followed by the Planeta-3 and Jupiter-3 in 1970 and 1971.
 In later series, engine power was increased, styling was modernized, and further improvements were introduced.

 The reason for producing two similar models with the same engine capacity was that the Jupiter provided higher power, performance, and comfort, while the single-cylinder Planeta was simpler to maintain and more suited for slower travel on poor roads, which was particularly relevant in rural areas of the Soviet Union.
 The Planeta was also cheaper (for example, in 1977, the IZh Planeta-3 cost 650 rubles, the Jupiter-3 – 740 rubles, and the Jupiter-3K with a sidecar – 1,040 rubles).

-In 1973, the Planeta Sport 350 was introduced, featuring a more powerful single-cylinder engine with a displacement of 340 cm³.
+In 1973, the Planeta Sport 350 was introduced, featuring a more powerful single-cylinder engine with a displacement of 340 cc.
 Despite its high performance, production was limited, and the model was more expensive than the regular models (in 1977, it cost 1,000 rubles).
 Throughout the post-war period, IZh plants were also one of the main suppliers of motorcycles used in Soviet motorcycle sports; sport models were still identified by numbers.